 Many companies at this stage may view industrial policy issues solely as government relations issues, and they may handle many IP issues as non-legal matters.
 A foreign company might link up with large, well-connected companies thinking that a major Chinese company will offer some measure of protection or good “relations” (关系) for their business.
 They may also have a large government relations or media relations team.
-The company recognizes that the government plays an outsized role in China’s IP environment, but they have not yet judged how much that role might affect their plans.
+The company recognizes that the government plays an outsized role in China’s IP environment, but they have not yet judged how much that role might affect its plans.
 Because of this focus on government relations, companies may also face risks involving compliance and/or legal ethical standards as they try to navigate their understanding that the Chinese government accomplishes its goals via ‘relations.’

-A few years ago, I met with a company that was concerned about rampant patent infringement of its high tech steel alloy product.
-They had partnered with a major SOE in a JV to manufacture market this product in China, and were surprised that the SOE seemed unable to stop the infringing activity.
+A few years ago, I met with a company that was concerned about rampant patent infringement of its high-tech steel alloy product.
+They had partnered with a major SOE in a JV to manufacture and market this product in China and were surprised that the SOE seemed unable to stop the infringing activity.
 I asked them if they had looked up any of the industrial policies surrounding this product, national or local.
 They said they were unaware of any such policies, but instead relied on their SOE partner.
 In a matter of minutes, we discovered several national and local policies Chinese plans to develop technologies and products in their field market.
 I told them that it was my impression that they, in a sense, were targeted, before they ever entered into a venture in China.
 The company had now seen the tail of the ox — it was up to them now to decide how to best steer their activities in light of the national focus on their technologies.

 The chief IP counsel of a European company recently told me of her client’s legal problems: “I feel like we are just seeing an iceberg.
 What we are seeing with the courts and regulatory agencies is only a small part of the story.”
 This lawyer was concerned about handling of patent validity determinations and regulations for her company’s products.
 The tip of the iceberg that this lawyer in the form of interference with its actions, was in fact the tail of the ox, where industrial policy concerns may be affecting legal and policy decisions.

 Sometimes understanding the ox may mean abandoning certain pre-conceived legal ideas.
-Generally, most western lawyers look to the law as written as their principle guide for planning a company’s behavior.
-All lawyers should also look at the law as applied – recognizing that certain laws or provisions are likely to be actively enforced and have a more dramatic impact that statutory drafting may suggest, as they are incorporated into state or agency planning.
+Generally, most Western lawyers look to the law as written as their principal guide for planning a company’s behavior.
+All lawyers should also look at the law as applied – recognizing that certain laws or provisions are likely to be actively enforced and have a more dramatic impact than statutory drafting may suggest, as they are incorporated into state or agency planning.
 The numbers China collects for planning and evaluation may tell a different tale from foreign perceptions of China’s IP system.
 Whether or not they are fully accurate, they are often helpful to foreign positions, and they are the numbers that determine Chinese policy.

 Being able to engage Chinese counterparts in the terms by which they could be useful to you or officials themselves are being evaluated is also helpful in advancing a company’s goals.
-Some of the most remarkable discussions I have had with Chinese IP agencies have involved their plans; in most cases officials were quite familiar with their IP plans and were able to tell me their goals for patents per capita, PCT filings, copyright registrations, trademark filings, etc. Increasingly those IP plans have also included specific goals for IP commercialization.
+Some of the most remarkable discussions I have had with Chinese IP agencies have involved their plans; in most cases, officials were quite familiar with their IP plans and were able to tell me their goals for patents per capita, PCT filings, copyright registrations, trademark filings, etc. Increasingly those IP plans have also included specific goals for IP commercialization.
 Interestingly, most plans have not adequately considered how to calculate trade secret protection in their planning matrices.

 The last stage is riding the ox.
 Once the ox is perceived and accepted as part of one’s business activity in China, it is a presence that can no longer be ignored.
 Successful companies recognize that they will never tame the ox.
-Instead they must learn to incorporate the ox into their IP strategies, so that they maximize their advocacy and effectiveness in the Chinese market.
+Instead, they must learn to incorporate the ox into their IP strategies so that they maximize their advocacy and effectiveness in the Chinese market.
 Examples of this strategy may be Qualcomm’s recent efforts to invest in China and leverage its settlement with NDRC to obtain additional licensing income.
 Other companies have also found that by teaming up with Chinese regulatory authorities, their perceived adversary of the regulatory state can often be an important ally.